Social-Systems-Lab/vibe/docs/VibeReactSDK.md

 ### Accessing Files

-After a file is uploaded, you can access it like any other data object by reading from the `files` collection.
-The document in the `files` collection contains metadata such as the filename, size, content type, and a URL to access the file's content.
+After a file is uploaded, you can access it like any other data object by reading from the `files` type.
+The document in the `files` type contains metadata such as the filename, size, content type, and a URL to access the file's content.

 ```jsx
 // Read metadata for a specific file